CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Why we love it

 While this song is known and beloved, many are surprised to learn that it wasn’t originally an Irish lullaby.
 The first version of “Danny Boy” was written in 1910 by an English lawyer and lyricist, Frederic Weatherly.
 Later, his Irish-born sister-in-law shared the song “Londonderry Air" with him, and in response, he changed the tune and rhyme scheme of “Danny Boy” to fit the same lilting pattern.
-Even if you’re not of the Emerald Isle, who can resist the instant nostalgia of this baby lullaby?
+Even if you’re not of the Emerald Isle, who can resist the instant nostalgia of this lullaby song?
 It’s whimsical and wistful, which makes it, in our humble opinion, all the more sincere when sung.

 Lullaby lyrics